Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Conclusion

-This has important implications for using $\NiP$ hydrogenation as a benchmark reaction.
+This has important implications for using $\NiP$ reduction as a benchmark reaction.
 First, catalyst performance can only be compared across studies if the hydrogen-transport mechanism is the same; bubbling and non-bubbling systems should not be directly compared.
 In fact, our analysis shows that supraparticles with essentially identical catalytic activity (same $k_A, k_B, k_{AB}$) can exhibit very different long-term behavior depending on the rate of hydrogen transport (Fig.~\ref{fig:compare}, Fig.~\ref{fig:theory}a).
 Second, it is essential to track how the transport regime evolves during the reaction.
 If bubbling stops before $\BH$ is fully depleted, the concentration of dissolved $\Hy$ rises and triggers a sudden increase in activity (Fig.~\ref{fig:logs}e, Fig.~\ref{fig:theory}e).
-Finally, $\NiP$ hydrogenation is not a single reaction but a combination of transfer hydrogenation, hydrolysis, and $\Hy$-mediated hydrogenation.
-Catalytic systems may therefore show different activities for each step.
-This is evident for Type A supraparticles with the same $\Pt$ loading but different aggregate sizes: they exhibit the same activity for $\Hy$-induced hydrogenation (see Fig.~2b, long times) but different activities for transfer hydrogenation (see Fig.2b, short times).
-Concurrent measurement of $\Hy$ production during test reactions would help disentangle these contributions and provide a more accurate assessment of catalytic performance.
+Therefore, in order to disentangle transport effects from intrinsic catalytic activity in benchmarking experiments it is important to report the hydrogen transport regime (bubbling/non-bubbling) in publications and track its changes throughout the experiment.
+In non-bubbling regime experiments should be reproduced at different surface-to-volume ratios (e.g. by scaling up the volume of the reaction mixture or by performing the reaction in beakers of different diameters) to exclude the dependency of the results on hydrogen transport rate.
+Finally, performing additional experiments on direct 4-NiP hydrogenation with $\Hy$ can help to estimate the importance of the $\Hy$-mediated mechanism for a particular catalytic system.